HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 === "On-Premises"
     On June 30, 2023, HCL Software announced End of Support for HCL Digital Experience versions 8.5 and 9, effective June 30, 2025.
 Customers are encouraged to upgrade to HCL Digital Experience version 9.5, released in a continuous delivery model.
 Refer to the [Deprecated features](../deprecated_features.md) page for more information.

-### DX upgrades starting CF222 automatically applies 9.5 to an 8.5/9.0 installation
+### Automatically apply 9.5 from CF222 installation

 === "On-Premises"
     In CF219, a feature was introduced where [DX version 9.5 is automatically applied](../../deployment/install/traditional/cf_install/index.md) to an 8.5 or 9.0 installation if the configuration setting `install_95=true` is set.
 Note that starting with the next DX release, CF222, 9.5 is applied by default unless you set `install_95=false`.